Online & In-studio Livestream

 Alice Boyd, CFP

-A Feldenkrais Practitioner since 2014, I am passionate about movement.
-From an active childhood in rural Maine, to dance, swimming, yoga, walking in the city, and hiking in the woods, I have always been drawn to movement as a means of creative expression, as well as a path to physical, mental, emotional and spiritual health and well-being.
+A Feldenkrais Practitioner since 2014, Alice is passionate about movement.
+From an active childhood in rural Maine, to dance, swimming, yoga, walking in the city, and hiking in the woods, she has always been drawn to movement as a means of creative expression, as well as a path to physical, mental, emotional and spiritual health and well-being.

-I was born with my left leg turned in.
-When the prescribed braces failed, I was enrolled in dance lessons at the age of five.
-I loved ballet, and went on to study and perform regularly until age 17, when I was practicing daily.
+She was born with her left leg turned in.
+When the prescribed braces failed, she was enrolled in dance lessons at the age of five.
+She loved ballet, and went on to study and perform regularly until age 17, practicing daily.

-After college and a graduate degree in French, I explored banking, restaurant work, academia, and high tech.
-I kept returning to movement and teaching, training as a yoga instructor in 2000, then–with my friend Jennifer (Preisler) Hayes–co-founding Yoga Pearl in 2002.
+After college and a graduate degree in French, she explored banking, restaurant work, academia, and high tech, but kept returning to movement and teaching, training as a yoga instructor in 2000, then–with her friend Jennifer (Preisler) Hayes–co-founding Yoga Pearl in 2002.

-After selling Yoga Pearl in 2012, I have studied and practiced The Feldenkrais Method® full time, completing my Feldenkrais Professional Training Program with Dr. Frank Wildman in June, 2014.
-I am grateful to be learning daily about the myriad benefits of the method, as well as to have the privilege of helping others learn to address and avoid injury, develop self-awareness, have more ease, and effort less.
+After selling Yoga Pearl in 2012, Alice has studied and practiced The Feldenkrais Method® full time, completing her Feldenkrais Professional Training Program with Dr. Frank Wildman in June, 2014.
+She is grateful to be learning daily about the myriad benefits of the method, as well as to have the privilege of helping others learn to address and avoid injury, develop self-awareness, have more ease, and effort less.

 Get the Still & Moving App